 Many other long routes in the rocks of Debeli kuk, Veliki ćuk, Kuk od Skradelin and Kukovi ispod Vlake are also attractive for climbers.

-The routes in Paklenica differ quite a bit in terms of their equipment.
-Older routes are equipped with pitons and older ones with spits.
+The routes in Paklenica differ in terms of their equipment.
+Older routes are equipped with pitons and recent ones with spits.

 The main climbing season in Paklenica begins in spring and lasts until late autumn.

-- As a special privilege for climbers, there are 3-day and 5-day tickets available, as well as annual tickets for Paklenica National Park.
+- A useful option for climbers might be the 3-day and 5-day tickets available to purchase, as well as annual entrance tickets for Paklenica National Park.

-- Public institution Paklenica National Park ensures that the Croatian Mountain Rescue Service members are available at the climbing site on a daily basis during July and August, as well as during long weekends in other months (for Easter, Labour Day, Ascension Day, the Feast of Corpus Christi, Pentecost, Statehood Day of the Republic of Croatia and All Saints Day).
+- Public institution Paklenica National Park ensures that the Croatian Mountain Rescue Service members are available at the climbing site on a daily basis during July and August, as well as during long weekends in other months (for Easter, Labour Day, the Feast of Corpus Christi, Pentecost, National Day of the Republic of Croatia and All Saints Day).